-- Excavators: Hydraulic excavators differ from other construction equipment, due to its movement being done by transferring hydraulic fluid.
+- Excavators: Hydraulic excavator machinery differs from other construction machinery, due to its movement being done by transferring hydraulic fluid.
 They are normally used in residential areas, where most construction projects require digging a foundation.

-Construction equipment hauling is usually done with detachable trailers, because they have the lowest height.
+Heavy equipment transport and machinery haulingis usually done with detachable trailers, because they have the lowest height.
 This makes loading easier, which is especially important for tall and / or heavy equipment.

-Most construction equipment can be moved with a low deck.
+Most construction machinery can be moved with a low deck.
 It keeps the machine’s gravity center close to the ground and below most states’ height restrictions.
-Detachable double drop lowboys can carry most equipment, thanks to their low height loaded deck and their low angle of loading.
-They are ideal for transporting machines which requires a low angle of approach, or over-width equipment.
+Detachable double drop lowboys can carry most machinery, thanks to their low height loaded deck and their low angle of loading.
+They are ideal for for heavy equipment transport that requires a low angle of approach, or over-width equipment.

 Detachable lowboys can be mechanical or hydraulic.

-Mechanical trailers come in 2 designs: For some versions, you need to mount a winch to the tractor, while for others you can just have the tractor rammed into them.
+Mechanical trailers come in 2 designs: For some versions, you need to mount a winch to the tractor, while for others you can just have the tractor rammed into them for construction equipment transport.

 Their design’s simplicity is their main advantage.
-The tractors don’t need to have hydraulics to operate a mechanical gooseneck, but the process is more difficult.
+The tractors don’t need to have hydraulics to operate a mechanical gooseneck, but the process of heavy equipment hauling is more difficult.